Trust img

 If you take these medicines, take them after the test has been successfully done.

-Some other factors which might affect the test results are:
+Some other factors that might affect the test results are:

 • Alcohol consumption